cisco/mindmeld/docs/source/quickstart.rst

 .. _Question Answering: question_answering.html

-Detailed explanations on custom ranking specifications are available in the User Guide chapter on `Question Answering`_.
+Detailed explanation on controlling Text Relevance is available in the User Guide chapter on `Question Answering`_.

 Deploy trained models to production
 ---------------------------------------